N1ghtF1re/vk-voteban-bot/README.md

 ## About the bot
 The bot on command starts a vote to exclude a specific user.

-Also, the bot keeps a list of excluded users, because of what an excluded user can not add to the conversation again, until the administrator unlocks it
+Also, the bot keeps a list of excluded users, because of what an excluded user can not add to the conversation again, until the administrator unlocks it.

 The bot has a built-in anti-flood system and there is a possibility to use the Captcha automatic.

 ## Technical requirements